Poems and Songs of Vladimir Vysotsky. A Song of Rossia.

 Commentary to “A SONG OF ROSSIA”.

-In Russian folklore, Sirin is a heavenly bird with the head and breast of a beautiful woman, which has a charming voice, the legend of her is based on the Greek myth about sirens.
+In Russian folklore, Sirin is a Heavenly bird with the head and breast of a beautiful woman, which has a charming voice, the legend of her is based on the Greek myth about sirens.

 Alkonost is a fabulous bird of happiness with the head and hands of a beautiful woman, the legend of her is based on the Greek myth about Alcyone.